ryubabkin/LidarCameraCalibration/README.md

 MANDATORY

+ "folders" {
+    "folder_in"   - path to input folder (C, A) "folder_out"  - path to output folder (C, A)
+ }
  "chessboard_cells" : [9, 7]     - number of cells in chessboard, [horizontal, vertical] (C)
  "wide_camera_parameters" : {
      "elevation" : 0.0,          - elevation of the camera in meters (C) "angles" : [0.0, 0.0, 0.0]  - rotation angles in degrees [pitch, yaw, roll] (C)
- }
+     "hfov" : 95.0               - horizontal field of view in degrees (C)
+     "vfov" : 70.0               - vertical field of view in degrees (C) }
  "normal_camera_parameters" : {
      "elevation" : 3.2512,       - elevation of the camera in meters (C) "angles" : [10.1, 0.7, 0]   - rotation angles in degrees [pitch, yaw, roll] (C)
- }
+     "hfov" : 69.0               - horizontal field of view in degrees (C)
+     "vfov" : 55.0               - vertical field of view in degrees (C) }
  "max_distance" : 10             - max distance for points to be considered for calibration, meters (C) "lag_seconds_normal": 0.0,      - lag for normal camera (A, C